farincyntiya/SQL-Practice/README.md

 # SQL Practices

+This is a repository where I stored my SQL query practices using [MySQL](https://www.mysql.com/) and [PostgreSQL](https://www.postgresql.org/)

+---

 Special thanks to [Data with Danny](https://www.datawithdanny.com/) for the SQL case studies! ✨

 I used [MySQL Workbench](https://www.mysql.com/products/workbench/) to solve the case studies 💻